royalmo/docker-networks/README.md

 container, what does this do?
 The answer is really simple: it adds a rule to the host's *iptables*.

-For example, "bind any inbound packets comming from WiFi and port 80 to the docker container with IP `X` and the port 3000".
+For example, "bind any inbound packets coming from WiFi and port 80 to the docker container with IP `X` and the port 3000".
 As you can imagine, we could do this by ourselves, but Docker does it for us.